This week inHusker history

-The week of June 2-8, looking back in stretches of years divisible by five:
+The week of June 2-8, looking back in five-year intervals

 1913: A news report out of Madison, Wis., denies that Nebraska is pursuing membership in the Western Conference (todays Big Ten), but it would turn out the Huskers were doing exactly that.

 1943: Nebraska and other Midwestern schools press ahead with maintaining their football programs despite a manpower shortage during World War II.